mvolkmann/blog/src/swift/ARKit.md

   just outside the object that represent the x, y, z axes.
   TODO: Does the y-axis value specify the distance above the surface?
   TODO: Does the z-axis value specify the distance away?
+- To rotate a shape around a given axis where the origin is considered to be the center of the shape, select a shape, tap one of the colored cones outside it, and drag the ring that appears.
+- To cause a shape to snap to planes and other objects when dragged near it, tap the magnet button in the upper-left to toggle snap mode on.

 To change the "look" of an object:

 - Tap the object to select it.
 - In the Inspector on the right, expand the "Look" section.
 - Under "Style", tap the "Realistic", "Stylized", or "Iconic" button.

+Basic shapes can also select a "Material" and a "Material Color".
+Material options include "Glossy Paint", "Matte Paint", "Plastic", "Car Paint", "Aluminum", "Brass", "Bronze", "Gold", "Steel", "Rubber", and "Terracotta".

 To cause an object to participate in physics: